constellationz/stickies/README.md

 # notary

-A website where anybody can add sticky notes
+A website where anybody can add sticky notes.
+Made in 24 hours for a hackathon.

 ## Setup